-Trump defends Syria decision as GOP leaders push back
+Trump’s Syria withdrawal announcement draws GOP condemnation

-WASHINGTON (AP) — President Donald Trump on Monday defended his decision to pull back U.S. troops from northern Syria, clearing the way for an expected Turkish assault and essentially abandoning Kurdish fighters who fought alongside American forces to defeat the Islamic State.
+WASHINGTON (AP) — President Donald Trump’s sudden decision to pull back U.S. troops from northern Syria drew quick criticism Monday from some of his closest allies in Congress as well as Kurdish fighters who would essentially be abandoned to face a likely Turkish assault after fighting alongside American forces against the Islamic State.

-The move drew immediate outrage from some of the president’s closest allies in Congress, with Republican Sen. Lindsey Graham calling the decision “a disaster.”
-And Syria’s Kurds accused the U.S. of turning its back on its allies and risking gains made in the fight against the Islamic State group.
+The announcement threw the military situation in Syria into fresh chaos and injected deeper uncertainty into U.S. relations with European allies.
+Republican Sen. Lindsey Graham called it “a disaster,” while Syria’s Kurds accused the U.S. of turning its back on allies and risking gains made in the yearslong fight against ISIS.

-Trump, however, defended the move in a series of tweets Monday, acknowledging that “The Kurds fought with us,” but claiming they “were paid massive amounts of money and equipment to do so.”
+Trump defended the move in a series of tweets, acknowledging that “the Kurds fought with us,” but adding that they “were paid massive amounts of money and equipment to do so.”

-“I held off this fight for almost 3 years, but it is time for us to get out of these ridiculous Endless Wars, many of them tribal, and bring our soldiers home,” he wrote, adding that, “WE WILL FIGHT WHERE IT IS TO OUR BENEFIT, AND ONLY FIGHT TO WIN.”
-He said it will now be up to the region to decide what to do with captured IS fighters, and warned of retribution in response to any future attacks.
+“I held off this fight for almost 3 years, but it is time for us to get out of these ridiculous Endless Wars, many of them tribal, and bring our soldiers home,” he wrote, adding, in all capital letters, that “We will fight where it is to our benefit, and only fight to win.”

-“We are 7000 miles away and will crush ISIS again if they come anywhere near us!” he wrote.

-Turkish President Recep Tayyip Erdogan has threatened for months to launch the military operation across the Syrian border.
+Turkish President Recep Tayyip Erdogan has threatened for months to launch a military operation across the Syrian border.
 He views the Kurdish forces as a threat to his country.
-Republicans and Democrats have warned that allowing the Turkish attack could lead to a massacre of the Kurds and send a troubling message to American allies across the globe.
+Both Republicans and Democrats in the U.S. have warned that allowing the Turkish attack could lead to a massacre of the Kurds and send a troubling message to American allies across the globe.

 U.S. troops “will not support or be involved in the operation” and “will no longer be in the immediate area,” in northern Syria, White House press secretary Stephanie Grisham said in an unusual late-Sunday statement that was silent on the fate of the Kurds.